mdmushfiq11/Car-insurance-customer-churn-classification-with-Machine-Learning-algorithms/README.md

 # Customer-Churn-prediction-with-Machine-Learning-Algorithms
-Explored the dataset with 85 predicted variables and one target variable with binary classes.
+Explored the dataset with 85 predictor variables and one target variable with binary classes.

 Balanced the dataset and employed feature engineering techniques like missing value imputation, categorical variables identification, etc.